Category Archives: 2014

 Child of God (2014)

-I want to say that I am a big fan of author Cormac McCarthy.
-I loved his novel “The Road” and thought the film adaptation of the movie was spectacular.
-It was one of those movies that I went in not knowing what to expect but came out loving it.
-I read the book after seeing The Road in the theater, and I thought that the book was just as good as the movie.
+I am a big fan of author Cormac McCarthy.
+I loved his novel “The Road” and thought the film adaptation was spectacular.
+It was one of those movies I went into not knowing what to expect, but came out loving it.
+I read the book after seeing The Road in the theater, and the book was just as good as the movie.
 I liked the movie so much that I created a trailer for it.
-I enjoyed No Country For Old Men, but I certainly didn’t think it was the best movie of 2007.
+I enjoyed No Country for Old Men, but I certainly didn’t think it was the best movie of 2007.
 I have yet to read the novel, but I will at some point.
 I picked up two more of his novels this past year.
-The first was a book called “Outer Limits,” of which I enjoyed parts.
+The first was a book called “Outer Limits,” which I enjoyed parts of.
 The second was “Child of God,” parts of which I enjoyed.
-I thought both movies were random and very different from “The Road” and how I would expect “No Country For Old Men” to read.
-I had heard James Franco (As I Lie Dying, The Sound and the Fury) was directing an adaptation of a McCarthy novel, but I didn’t know it was Child of God until I had finished the book.
+I thought both movies were random and very different from “The Road” and how I would expect “No Country for Old Men” to read.
+I had heard that James Franco (As I Lay Dying, The Sound and the Fury) was directing an adaptation of a McCarthy novel, but I didn’t know it was Child of God until I finished the book.

 Continue reading Child of God (2014)